unedtamps/DES-algorithm-socket/README.md

 # DES Algorithm Implementation

-> This is a simple implementation of the DES algorithm in Python
+> This is a simple implementation of the DES algorithm in Socket Programming

 ## Author
 - Name : Unedo Viery Kristenzky Tampubolon